 - A managed product is a pool of capital gathered to buy securities according to a specific investment mandate.
 The pool is managed by an investment professional who receives a management fee for carrying out the mandate - Active managers make decisions based on their outlook for the markets and securities in which they invest.
 Active managers look to outperform the return on a specific benchmark - Passive managers do not make security selections.
 The manager assumes only the systematic risk associated with investing in a particular asset class.
-The most common type of passively managed fund is one that attempts to replicate the returns on a market index - Examples of managed products include mutual funds, hedge funds, segregated funds, ETFs, private equity funds, closed end funds and LSVCCs
+The most common type of passively managed fund is one that attempts to replicate the returns on a market index - Examples of managed products include mutual funds, exchange-traded funds (ETFs), segregated funds, liquid alternatives, hedge funds, listed private equity funds, closed end funds and labour sponsored venture capital corporations (LSVCC)